abanoubMokhles/food-order-app/README.md

 # food-order-app
-a food ordering app using react
+a food ordering app using react (in development)